 It is God who creates each life.
 It is God who, in His sovereign power, placed each student in your care for such a time as this.
 Everytime you provide morning snacks or breakfast for a hungry tummy, you impact a valuable life.
 Every time you supply cold hands with mittens, you are nurturing a valuable life.
 When you replace regular morning work with daily practice for a life skill such as brushing teeth or tying shoes, you are filling a gap in a valuable life.
 When you take the time to write additional positive or constructive feedback on an assignment, you are giving hope to a valuable life full of potential.
 When you give away chapter books from your own stash of childhood favorites on the sacred “teacher’s bookshelf”, you are modeling a spirit of generosity.
 When you join your students in the cafeteria for lunchtime, you simultaneously have the opportunity to teach table manners and give the gift of quality time.
 When you greet your students at the door with a smile and welcome them by name, you place value on each one as an individual.
 When you become an expert on your students’ strengths and compliment each of them in front of one another, you build self esteem and model encouragement.
 The homework packet for the absent child shows concern and compassion.
 The second chance for the offender teaches grace.
 The letters home, the phone calls, the extra time spent to give good reports?
 Kind and encouraging words can be the best medicine for an entire family.
 Teachers remedy a whole lot of hurt with compassionate words.

 I began my teaching career in a Second Grade classroom in August 2008.
 Ever since, my keychain has served as a reminder of the importance of good educators and more importantly of the One who loved us first.
 The little green apple on my key ring reads, “Teach Like Jesus.”
 Jesus.
-His lessons have always been those of grace, forgiveness, wisdom, love for the Father, and love for one another.
+His lessons have always been those of grace, forgiveness, truth, wisdom, love for the Father, and love for one another.